UNICEF Philippines: Emergency response

-UNICEF is able to respond rapidly to a natural disaster or humanitarian emergency upon the request of the Philippine government.
+UNICEF can respond rapidly to a natural disaster or humanitarian emergency upon the request of the Philippine government.
 UNICEF's emergency response programs provide support to the government-led response in the areas of child protection, education, health, nutrition, and WASH.
-Recently, UNICEF has provided assistance to those affected by the Marawi crisis, Typhoon Nock-Ten, Typhoon Haima, Typhoon Melor, Typhoon Koppu, Typhoon Hagupit, Typhoon Haiyan and the Zamboanga City crisis.
+Recently, UNICEF assisted those affected by the Marawi crisis, Typhoon Nock-Ten, Typhoon Haima, Typhoon Melor, Typhoon Koppu, Typhoon Hagupit, Typhoon Haiyan and the Zamboanga City crisis.

 Celebrity ambassadors

-UNICEF Philippines has appointed two National Goodwill Ambassador: Gary Valenciano and Anne Curtis.
+UNICEF Philippines has appointed two National Goodwill Ambassadors: Gary Valenciano and Anne Curtis.
+Their contracts were reviewed in 2023.